 M.A.
 University of North Carolina at Chapel Hill, 2017

 B.A.
 Clemson University, 2014

-Parker specializes in contemporary Latin American Literature and Visual Culture with an emphasis in memory and trauma studies and performance studies.
-His focused research deals with the memory of gender violence in post-dictatorship Argentina and Brazil by examining literary narrative and contemporary artists who work with photography.
-In addition, Parker has a developing research interest in contemporary literature from Equatorial Guinea.
+Parker specializes in contemporary Latin American literature and visual culture.
+His focused research deals with the role of gender and memory in post-dictatorship literary narrative, photography and film in Argentina and Brazil.
 He was awarded a FLAS fellowship in Portuguese for the 2017-18 and 2018-19 academic years and a Buchan Fellowship for research in Brazil for the 2018 summer.